lino-framework/book/docs/hosting/testing.rst

 Each time the site owner asked for an upgrade, you start by setting up a new testing site.

-- Copy the current production project directory to a new directory
+- Copy the current production project directory to a new directory.

+- Remove the :xfile:`env` in the copy and create a new virtualenv.

 - Create a file :xfile:`restore2testing.py` in the production snapshot as a copy of the :xfile:`restore.py` file.